narrativeapproaches.com presents on March 1 and 2, 2019 9:30-4:30 at the Northbrae Community Church, 941 The Alameda, Berkeley, CA, 94707:

 Northbrae Community Church

 Berkeley, CA 94707

-COSTS: The cost for registration for the 2 days is $225 or $179 each person for groups of 3 or more registering together.
+COSTS: The cost for registration for the 2 days is $225.
+Discounts are available for groups of 3 or more registering together.

 Narrativeapproaches.com (#137319) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for licensed mental health professionals and graduate students preparing for those professions.
 Narrativeapproaches.com maintains responsibility for this program/course and its content.